 The running theme of all this is the idea of historical inaccuracy; rightly or wrongly women didn’t fight in the war, it was men.
 I figured given how it feels people criticising this make “historical” every other word, some actual history may be necessary.
 Among the Americans, the Women’s Army Corps served across multiple theatres and was recognised as part of the regular US army.
 Two million women formed the Anti-Fascist Front of Women within Yugoslav partisan armies, whilst tens of thousands worked in anti-fascist resistance movements in France, Poland, and Italy, the latter of which would prove integral in toppling Mussolini.
 Whilst its true the British banned women from frontline service, hundreds did serve as spotters in artillery units like the 93rd Spotlight Division, as well as a sizeable spattering of agents in the employ of espionage behind enemy lines.
 Who can forget too, the 800,000 women in the service of the Red Army, including the sniper Lyudmila “Lady Death” Pavlichenko one of the deadliest of the war.
 Whilst an article will not do the history justice, it’s obvious the situation is more complex than ‘women weren’t there’.

 What annoys me most about these shrill twitter cries, however, isn’t their inaccuracy but their hypocrisy.
 In Battlefield 1, historical inaccuracies were plentiful.
 The exaggeration of technological advancement, to the point where armoured trains and airships barely beyond prototypes, in reality, became both commonplace and unbelievably strong.
-Who can forget also the time airships flew over London as they do in the game’s campaign; I’m sure we all remember being taught about that totally “historically accurate” event in school.
+Not to mention the fact we are talking about games where characters are literally shot in the head and recover from that in mere seconds.
 Where were the shouts of inaccuracy then I wonder?
-What exactly is so nefarious about women with guns?
+What exactly is so much more nefarious about women with guns?
 It seems for some the only historical inaccuracies that matter are those that might give representation to women or underrepresented minorities.

 It seems for some the only historical inaccuracies that matter are those that might give representation to women or underrepresented minorities.